GoogleChrome/web-vitals/README.md

 The recommended way to use the `web-vitals` package is to install it from npm and integrate it into your build process.
 However, if you're not using npm, it's still possible to use `web-vitals` by requesting it from a CDN that serves npm package files.

-The following examples show how to load `web-vitals` from [unpkg.com](https://unpkg.com), whether your targeting just modern browsers (using the "standard" version) or all browsers (using the "polyfill" version):
+The following examples show how to load `web-vitals` from [unpkg.com](https://unpkg.com), whether your targeting just modern browsers (using the "standard" version) or all browsers (using the "base+polyfill" version):

 **Load the "standard" version** (using a module script)